LLNL/units/python/README.md

 - `*`, `/` with a floating point generates a `Measurement`
 - `==` and `!=` produce the appropriate comparison operators
 - f string formatting also works with units and returns the string representation of the unit.
 This string is guaranteed to produce the same unit as the current unit, but may not be the same string as was used to create it.
+- `str`,`bool` are defined,  `bool` indicates that the unit is valid, and non-zero
+- `Units` may also be used as the indexing element in a dictionary

 ### Measurements